|

 although I am not much of a fan of swimming.
 Besides, I was already

 wet from the continuing rain.
-I just enjoyed the view from as many
+We waited to put up the tent as

-different angles as I could secure access to, and just took in the
+from as many different angles as I could secure access to, and just

-beauty and serenity provided as the waters flowed over the rock
+took in the beauty and serenity provided as the waters flowed over

-ledges.
-We pitched our tent at about six-thirty while there was
+the rock ledges.
+We pitched our tent at about six-thirty while there

-a lull in the rain, and threw everything inside before it got any
+was a lull in the rain, and threw everything inside before it got

-wetter.
-Nothing to do for the remainder of the evening other than
+any wetter.
+Nothing to do for the remainder of the evening other

-lay around.
-Most people would be happy to just lay around, but I
+than lay around.
+Most people would be happy to just lay around,

-always felt like I needed to be on the move.
-Even though there were
+but I always felt like I needed to be on the move.
+Even though there

-at least two shelters between our present location and the next
+were at least two shelters between our present location and the

-resupply point and trail town, Pearisburg, Virginia, I thought that
+next resupply point and trail town, Pearisburg, Virginia, I thought

-tomorrow I was going to blast to Pearisburg unless it quit raining.
+that tomorrow I was going to blast to Pearisburg unless it quit

+raining.
 It is 22 miles to Pearisburg from Dismal Creek Falls.
-Tomorrow is
+Tomorrow

 we will be stuck in P'burg until Monday.
 If we take our time to

 get there, we still won't leave P'burg until Monday.
-What a dilemna.
+What a dilemma.

 As I lay in the tent the rain subsided.
 Since there was still light,